-Learning how to drive a car starts here.
-Learn how to master the steering, brake and throttle.
+Learning how to drive a car to pass your road test starts here.
 Watch the video!

 Hi there smart drivers, Rick with Smart Drive Test talking to you today about slow-speed maneuvers and learning how to drive faster.
 I had a comment from Areej and she wanted me to give us more information about slow-speed maneuvers.
 Now the slow-speed maneuvers can be broken down into three categories: